Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 ### BPMN Tasks Configuration

-The following [process definition](docuSignProcess.bpmn20.xml) was created to show an example of how to set up the connector in APS:
+This [process definition](docuSignProcess.bpmn20.xml) shows an example of how to set up the connector in APS:

 ![BPMN](docuSignProcess.png)